 - From Nobody to Nightmare: Diaz started out with nothing, growing up as a victim of bullying in an orphanage and having to fight for everything he ever got.
 As an adult, he's a powerful and ruthless crime lord who has brought Star City to it's knees.

 - Hate Sink: Diaz starts off as a prolific drug-dealer and becomes steadily more vile as Season Six goes on.
 He murders a young man, framing Oliver for it in such a way that Cayden James launches a reign of terror against Star City.
 Just to twist the knife, he reveals his deceit to James as he's stabbing him to death.
 He performs many more acts of gratuitous violence from this point onward, notably burning a childhood bully to death.
 He becomes even more heinous later on, casually using Rene's daughter as a hostage so that her father will be forced to testify against Oliver.
 In the Season Six finale, he shoots Quentin and leaves him to a long and painful death.
-And he pretty much gets away with all of this, seeing as how he's escaped Star City and found the Longbow Hunters.

 - Hidden Villain: While he had already made his presence known, the fact he was the true Big Bad of Season Six was kept in the dark until the end of "The Devil's Greatest Trick".